The pandemic continues to cause unprecedented disruption across industries worldwide.

 On account of rapid urbanization, hectic lifestyles and western influences, consumers are shifting towards easy-to-cook food items which require negligible cooking time and skills.
 As pasta is a convenient and healthy food product, the consumption of pasta is increasing, especially for vermicelli, fusilli and macaroni.
 Apart from this, several regional and international manufacturers are introducing a wide variety of pasta in emerging and potential markets for catering to the changing tastes and preferences of consumers.
 They are also experimenting with different ingredients, such as carrot, spinach, beet juice and herbs, and launching innovative pasta variants including organic, vegan and gluten-free pasta to attract consumers.
 However, the rising popularity of low-carbohydrate diets can pose a threat to the market growth.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global pasta market report, along with forecasts for growth at the global, regional and country-level from 2021-2026.
-Our report has categorized the market based on region, product type, raw material and distribution channel.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global pasta market, along with forecasts at the global and regional level from 2021-2026.
+Our report has categorized the market based on product type, raw material and distribution channel.

 Breakup by Product Type: